radxa/cix-android-manifests/README.md

 https://developer.android.google.cn/tools/releases/platform-tools
 ```

-#### Need to install the BIOS first, you can refer to the [radxa document](https://docs.radxa.com/en/orion/o6/bios/install-bios).need to use the compiled "cix_flash_all.bin"
+> **Note for Windows Users:** You may need to install the [Google USB Driver](https://developer.android.com/studio/run/win-usb) for your device to be recognized in fastboot mode.

+#### Install BIOS first
+Refer to the Radxa documentation: https://docs.radxa.com/en/orion/o6/bios/install-bios
+Use the compiled file: "cix_flash_all.bin".

 ### Fastboot flash bootloader